 Buy your ticket to the Capitoline Museums at the ticket office

 You can buy your tickets at the ticket office, which is on the first floor of the Palazzo dei Conservatori.
-The price of the general admission ticket is € 15, with a reduced fare of € 13 for people between 6 and 25 years old or over 65.
-My recommendation, both for this experience and for any other visit to Rome that requires a ticket, is to purchase your tickets online in advance.
+The price of general admission is 15 €, and reduced admission for people between 6 and 25 years old or over 65 is 13 €.
+My recommendation, both for this experience and for any other visit to Rome that requires a ticket, is to purchase tickets online in advance.

-4. What to see in the Capitoline Museums
+What to see in the Capitoline Museums

 Palazzo dei Conservatori

-Start your visit by entering the building in front of the Palazzo Nuovo.
+Start your visit by entering the building in front of Palazzo Nuovo.
 In the courtyard, you can admire the fragments of the imposing Colossus of Constantine, a statue that used to occupy a place of prominence in the Roman Forum.

 What to consider before booking

 - You will receive a confirmation email when you book your tickets or tour, at the email address you have provided.
-Open it to check that everything is correct, and my advice is to keep it in prominent mailboxes as you will have to show it at the ticket office or to your guide at the meeting point.
+Open it to check that everything is correct, and my advice is to keep it in prominent mailboxes as you will need to show it at the ticket office or to your guide at the meeting point.

-6. Tips for visiting the Capitoline Museums
+Tips for visiting the Capitoline Museums

-- If you are carrying a large backpack or bag, you will have to leave it at the locker, which costs € 1.
-If this is your case, remember to have some spare change.
+- If you are carrying a large backpack or bag, you will have to leave it at the ticket office, which costs 1 €.
+If this is your case, remember to bring loose change.

 - The closest metro stop to the Capitoline Museums is Colosseo (line B), which is about a 15-minute walk away.
 Some nearby bus stops are Teatro Marcello-Ara Coeli, Teatro Marcello, Piazza Venezia, Piazza Venezia-Ara Coeli, Fori Imperiali and Plebiscito.

-7. Other activities that may be of interest to you
+Other activities that may interest you